phpcr/phpcr-migrations-bundle/README.md

  + [2/2]: 201501011212
 ````

-This should run the two migrations, your status should not look like this:
+This should run the two migrations.

 Reverting
 ---------